Alexander Suvorov: Finland (1791–1792)

+Relations with Paul

 Suvorov remained a close confidant of Catherine, but he had a negative relationship with her son and heir apparent Paul.
-As a prince, Paul became fanatically interested in the flashy but dysfunctional uniforms, parades, drills, and common corporal punishments of the Prussian Army.
-He even had his own regiment of Russian soldiers whom he dressed up in Prussian-style uniforms and paraded around.
+"Paranoid" Paul even had his own regiment of Russian soldiers whom he dressed up in Prussian-style uniforms and paraded around.
 Suvorov was strongly opposed to these uniforms and had fought hard for Catherine to get rid of similar uniforms that were used by Russians up until 1784.